adriamanu/personal-website/content/home/experience.md

   location = "Metz - France"
   description = """
   Permanent contract as lead developer.

-  Dev/Ops tasks:
+  Tasks:

-    - Creation, maintenance and improvement of microservices (docker, docker-compose, k8s).
+  * Creation, maintenance and improvement of microservices (docker, docker-compose, k8s).
-    - Managing infrastructure and deployment of a tool for our R&D team to allows them to do annotate documents.
+  * Managing infrastructure and deployment of a tool for our R&D team to allows them to do annotate documents.
-    - Split a monolithic application into microservices.
+  * Split a monolithic application into microservices.
-    - Improvement of our CI/CD pipeline.
+  * Improvement of our CI/CD pipeline.

   Programming languages: